 Osteomalacia comes from the terms "osteo-" meaning "bone" and "malacia" meaning "softening".

 "When you lose too much phosphate you lose an essential building block for healthy bones.
 Your bones can then become weak and soft – a condition known as ‘osteomalacia’.
 Soft bones are linked to many of the symptoms seen in children with XLH, such as:

 Osteomalacia comes from the terms "osteo-" meaning "bone" and "malacia" meaning "softening"

 - Joint pain and stiffness

 - Enthesopathy (ligament problems)

 - Hearing problems

-The impact of these symptoms varies from person to person regardless of gender, age or genetic link – you might be quite severely affected by certain symptoms while others may not affect you much at all.
+The impact of these symptoms varies from person to person regardless of sex, age or genetic link – you might be quite severely affected by certain symptoms while others may not affect you much at all.